josephmsmith/Airbnb_Rent_To_Retire_Analysis/README.md

 # Airbnb_Rental_SF_Analysis_Excel_PowerBI

-Used PowerBI and Advanced Excel functions to analyze Airbnb rental data for first time hosts Presentation is tailored to hosts with property in San Francisco, CA.
+Used Microsoft PowerBI and Advanced Excel software to analyze Airbnb profitability rental data for first time hosts.

+Presentation is tailored to hosts with property in San Francisco, CA.